 No. Recovery Fund payments made by Treasury to local governments and Tribes are not subject to the requirement of maintaining balances in an interest-bearing account and remit payments to Treasury.

 Failure to comply with restriction on use of funds will be identified based on reporting provided by the county.
-The county will receive a written notice of violation, and within 60-days of the notice, a county can seek reconsideration of the violation based on supplemental information.
+The county will receive a written notice of violation, and within 60 calendar days of the notice, a county can seek reconsideration of the violation based on supplemental information.
+If the recipient does not submit a request for reconsideration, the initial notice of recoupment would be deemed a final notice.
+A recipient would then be required to repay any amounts subject to recoupment within 120 calendar days of the initial or final notice (which depends on if the recipient requested reconsideration or not).

 The assistance listing includes helpful information including program purpose, statutory authority, eligibility requirements, and compliance requirements for recipients.
 The CFDA number is the unique 5-digit code for each type of federal assistance, and can be used to search for program information, including funding opportunities, spending on usaspending.gov, or audit results through the Federal Audit Clearinghouse.